ardalis/ardalis-com-gatsby/beta/content/blog/2019-year-in-review.md

 9. [How much do you make?](https://weeklydevtips.com/episodes/032)(5,070)
 10. [How Do You Even Know This Crap?](https://weeklydevtips.com/episodes/027) (5,059)

 Seems my tips on design patterns like domain events and repositories are among the most popular.
 Maybe that means I should record more tips on these, but I don't want to read too much into it.
 Mostly I just need to get more consistent about publishing these shows.
 I got busy toward the end of last year and now it's been almost 3 months since I published a new episode.
-I have a few in the queue so hopefully we'll get them going again soon (I need to finish this blog post, first €¦).
+I have a few in the queue so hopefully we'll get them going again soon (I need to finish this blog post, first…).
 My goal for 2020 will be to publish 52 tips, even if they're not actually every week (since that ship has already left the harbor).

 ## Weekly Dev Tips Mailing List